jchapuis/jchapuis.github.io/about.md

 Before Nexthink, I had created an [application for computer-aided surgery](https://ieeexplore.ieee.org/abstract/document/4167891) which was used at several hospitals, for which I earned my Ph.D. at the University of Bern in 2006.
 I am also an EPFL graduate, where I earned my M.Sc. in 2001.

 I've also done some teaching at the [HEIG-VD engineering school](https://reds.heig-vd.ch/) and I regularly speak at conferences and meetups.
-I also try to contribute to open source as much as possible and have created the OSS library [endless4s](https://endless4s.github.io/) for describing sharded and event sourced entities using tagless-final algebras.
+I also try to contribute to open source as much as possible, and I have created the library [endless4s](https://endless4s.github.io/) for describing sharded and event sourced entities using tagless-final algebras.